 Under this general duty we must have due regard when making decisions about the need to:

-Advance equality of opportunity for people who belong to a protected characteristic group (age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief including non-belief, and sexual orientation).
+- advance equality of opportunity for people who belong to a protected characteristic group (age, disability, sex, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief including non-belief, and sexual orientation)

 We must also take additional steps to promote equality for disabled people, including by, if necessary, treating disabled people more favourably than non-disabled people.